Cervical cancer awareness month

 If you get have any of these symptoms between your regular cervical screening appointments, do not wait for your next appointment.
 Talk to your GP or practice nurse and get the symptoms checked.
 These symptoms can be embarrassing, but your GP or practice nurse will understand.
 The earlier cervical cancer is found, the easier it is to treat.

-Living with cervical cancer - Ali and Martha share their stories
+Living with cervical cancer - Ali shares her story

 Meet Ali

-In the video below, Ali shares her experiences of living with cervical cancer from diagnosis to treatment.
+In this video, Ali shares her experiences of living with cervical cancer from diagnosis to treatment.

 Cervical cancer resources and easy read booklets